COLSSolc/backend-master-lokdonSKI/README.md

 Decrypted data  (msg) = c^d mod N

-AES will suffer a similarly if not the same faith.
+AES will suffer a similarly if not the same fate.
 The future of quantum computer will certainly vilify it.
 We don't really have to wait into the future anyway.
 People are already saving petabytes of data in cloud.
 These will be disclosed as soon as quantum computer becomes available.

 The Fear:
 If anyone can obtain the factors of the lager number N with d (public key) any message will be decrypted.
 You should also note that Quantum computing has the potentials to solve the math and/or crack these numbers in a short period of time.
 This is usually known as polynomial time.
 In that case the RSA math will no longer be a hard problem of a non-deterministic polynomial (NP).